Why I Quit My Corporate Job?

 As you age, your youthful energy has been replaced either by hunger for power or indifference towards the system.
 I struggled to maintain the energy level, as the fight for power did not interest me.
 But how long could I go on like this?
 If not today, someday the monotony would catch up to me.
 By switching roles or companies, you are simply delaying it, but certainly not avoiding it.
 Worn out faces around me were living testimonies of this fact.
 I did not want to end-up like them.
 While, I wondered how life could be different, a newspaper article came to my rescue.

 Long time ago, in a newspaper, I had read about an old lady from England who had changed her profession multiple times.
 She believed that there was so much she could do in a lifetime, rather than being stuck in one profession.
-To support that idea, I met people who had done something similar.
+To support this idea, I came across people who had done something similar.
 A colleague of mine in the US had quit Engineering and pursued a medical course, to become a doctor.
 My friend’s dad had turned a civil lawyer after retiring as a government official.

 This idea appealed to me and I secretly longed for such radical career changes.
 This I thought was the only way to deal with the inescapable monotony involved in a profession.